 Kaczmarski had a strong work ethic, while Ramirez seemed too preoccupied with himself and what he should be.

-While other players stretched and prepared, he could be found looking at sunglasses and T-shirts at a concession stand.
+While other players stretched and prepared, he could be found looking at sunglasses like women’s polarized sunglasses or T-shirts at a concession stand to give to his girlfriend.

 Ramirez is slowly following in the footsteps of another prospect whose game was based on speed: Alonzo Harris, who is out of organized baseball after being released by Mets in 2013.